ReEntry/DesignPhase/ProjectPlan/ProjectPlan.md

 The markdown file describing a conceptual design architecture and proposed future roadmap for ReEntryApp will also include the then current feedback from the Stakeholder Committee qnd best effort recommendations by the Project Team on the subsequent phases for future development and deployment of ReEntryApp.

-## PHASES
+## Phasing and Staging

 As currently envisioned the design and rapid prototype project has three key phases:

-Prepatory Organizational and Initialization Phase (February 8th - Kick-Off)
+Staging for Kick-off with Organizational and Initialization Phase (February 8th - Kick-Off)

 * Phase 1: Kick-off